60 Minutes: Other awards

 The show received an Investigative Reporter and Editor medal for their segment "The Osprey", documenting a Marine cover-up of deadly flaws in the V-22 Osprey aircraft.

 Exoneration

 In 1983, a report by Morley Safer, "Lenell Geter's in Jail", helped exonerate a Texas man who was wrongly convicted and imprisoned for armed robbery.

 Longest-running primetime show

 As of 2021, 60 Minutes is the longest continuously running program of any genre scheduled during American network prime time.
 It has aired at 7:00 p.m.
 Eastern Time on Sundays since December 7, 1975 (although since 2012, it moves to 7:30 p.m.
-Eastern Time on Sundays if a CBS affiliate has a late NFL game).
+Eastern Time on Sundays if CBS has a late NFL game).

 Meet the Press debuted in 1947 in prime time, but it has been a daytime program since 1965.
 The Walt Disney anthology television series, which premiered in 1954, and the Hallmark Hall of Fame, which has aired since 1951, have aired longer than 60 Minutes, but none of them has aired in prime time continually.